Sub Specialty Dentistry

 Enamel Remineralization

-Dentoclude™ F contains Bioactive glass which promotes remineralization of the demineralized enamel.
+DentoClude™ F contains Bioactive glass which promotes remineralization of the demineralized enamel.
 Demineralization of teeth occurs when an acidic by-product of plaque wears away the enamel of the teeth.
 When a tooth is subjected to tooth decay, the minerals such as calcium and phosphate in the tooth begin to wear away hence “demineralization” and make the enamel in the tooth porous, sometimes leading to cavities or other dental issues.
 The standard of care to treat early caries lesions like White Spot Lesions (WSLs), regular plaque removal and fluoride application.
 Recently, phosphopeptide-amorphous calcium phosphate (CPP-ACP) is also used as an alternate therapy.

 IMPLANTOLOGY

-Dentoclude™ F coated Dental Implants
+DentoClude™ F coated Dental Implants

-Dentoclude™ F has Bioactive glass as an active ingredient which is a clinically proven and well accepted oral tissue regenerative material.
+DentoClude™ F has Bioactive glass as an active ingredient which is a clinically proven and well accepted oral tissue regenerative material.
 Bioactive glass has the ability of bonding to hard and soft tissues without rejection.
 They are osteoinductive, stimulate the proliferation of bone cells, and also are totally resorbable.
-The particle size of bioactive glass in Dentoclude™ F being less than 1micron aids in coating the dental implant surfaces that promotes remineralization to create stronger post implants etc. Additionally, Dentoclude™ F formulation is comprised of botanical excipients to prevent anti-inflammation/ infections.
+The particle size of bioactive glass in DentoClude™ F being less than 1micron aids in coating the dental implant surfaces that promotes remineralization to create stronger post implants etc. Additionally, DentoClude™ F formulation is comprised of botanical excipients to prevent anti-inflammation/ infections.

 PEDODONTICS